Inapproximability of Counting Independent Sets in Linear Hypergraphs: Introduction

 \section{Introduction}

 This note is concerned with the problem of counting independent sets in hypergraphs.
 We start with the basic definitions.
-A \emph{hypergraph} $H=(W,\mathcal{E})$ is specified by a set of vertices $W$ and a set of hyperedges, where each hyperedge $e\in\mathcal{E}$ is a subset of $W$.
+A \emph{hypergraph} $H=(W,\mathcal{E})$ is specified by a set of vertices $W$ and a set of hyperedges $\+E$, where each hyperedge $e\in\mathcal{E}$ is a subset of $W$.
 It is said to be $k$-\emph{uniform}, if each hyperedge contains exactly $k$ vertices.
 The degree of a vertex is the number of hyperedges in which it appears, and the \emph{degree} $\Delta$ of the hypergraph is the maximum degree of its vertices.
-A set $I\subset W$ is a (weak) \emph{independent set} if $I\cap e\neq e$ holds for all $e\in\mathcal{E}$.
+A set $I\subseteq W$ is a (weak) \emph{independent set} if $I\cap e\neq e$ holds for all $e\in\mathcal{E}$.
+We remark that this problem is parameterised by $k$ and $\Delta$.

-This problem is naturally parameterised by $k$ and $\Delta$.
-Unlike many other problems like hypergraph colouring or $k$-SATs where the existence of a solution is captured by the celebrated Lov\'{a}sz local lemma \cite{EL75} under such parameterisation, even constructing a hypergraph independent set is trivial: the empty set is trivially a solution.
-However, the story seems no longer diverged when it comes to the computational hardness of the relevant approximate counting problems.
-Bez\'{a}kov\'{a}, Galanis, Goldberg, Guo and \v{S}tefankovi\v{c} prove that approximating the number of independent sets is intractable when $\Delta\geq 5\cdot 2^{k/2}$ \cite{BGGGS19}, unless $\mathbf{NP}=\mathbf{RP}$.
-The exponent $k/2$ coincides with the intractability result for counting hypergraph $q$-colourings by Galanis, Guo and Wang that $\Delta\geq 5\cdot q^{k/2}$ \cite{GGW22} when $q$ is an even.